failure-driven/blog/content/rails-camp/commit-23-handle-more-use-cases-for-input.md

 ---
-title: "Commit 23 Handle More Use Cases for Input"
+title: "Handle More Use Cases for Input"
 date: 2018-03-20T09:00:00+11:00
 excerpt: ""
 cover_padding_class: 'pv7-l'